RealOrangeOne/theorangeone.net/content/posts/nologin-vs-false.md

 Realistically, it doesn't really matter.
 The point of a disabled prompt is to exit with a fail quickly, which both `false` and `nologin` do.
 So long as you block access, it really doesn't matter how.

 If you're hyper paranoid, use `false`, as it's simpler and smaller.
-But you'll want to pair that with a whole lot more lockdown if you want things that locked down.
-Alternatively, if you want it to be more obvivous what's going on, use `nologin`, as its name makes a bit more sense, and terminates with a message.
+But you'll lot more than just use `false` if you want things that locked down.
+Alternatively, if you want it to be more obvious what's going on, use `nologin`, as its name makes a bit more sense, and terminates with a message.

 `rssh` solves a specific issue.
 It's best not to use it unless you need its features, but if you do need them, it's a valuable tool in the kit!